Sanofi-Public/dewdrop/README.md

 $ python -m ipykernel install --user --name NanoFold --display-name "Python (NanoFold)"
 ```

-### Configuration
+### Model Weights and Configurations
-[config.ini](config.ini) contains high-level configuration for all steps in the model lifecycle, from preprocessing data to benchmarking the final model.
+[configs/](configs/) contains .ini files which are high-level configuration for all steps in the model lifecycle, from preprocessing data to benchmarking the final model.
 Each section corresponds to a different step in the process.

 [models/](models/) contains checkpoints, model weights, and model configuration files that can be used for fine-tuning and inference.
+There are serveral model weights and configurations: the original Equifold version under `ab/`, the recycling version under `models_with_recycling/`, and nanobody finetuned version `nanobody_finetune_200`.
+For running retrospective experiment, we start with the original weight and configuration.

 ### Data Preprocessing
 [data/](data/) contains code for pre-processing .csv and corresponding .pdb or .cif files into the correct format.